danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-We can now inject this context into all out api specific service implementations.
+We can now inject this context into our api-specific service implementations, and
+add more properties later if we want to, e.g. authentication tokens.
+If we later
-If we later would like to create a persistent context, e.g. one that saves token
+would like to create a persistent context, e.g. one that stores data in `UserDefault`,
-data in `UserDefault`, we just have to create another implementation and replace
+we just have to create another implementation and replace the implementation we use
-the implementation we use in our app.
+in our app.

 ### Specifying basic api behavior